singhcse/myblog/about.md

 #### What do you do?

 I am a part of the Sports team at Skilrock Technologies, currently working on Lottery Management System as a backend Developer.
-I have been working on products like RMS(Retail management System),SBS(Sports betting System).
+Currently I am working on products RMS(Retail management System),SBS(Sports betting System).
 My neurons are still learning .

 #### What interests you?